 How Do You Know When Chicken Thighs Are Cooked?

-In addition to checking the temperature of the chicken, look for the following signs of cooked chicken:
+In addition to monitoring temperature, look for these visual signs of thoroughly cooked chicken:

 Is There Any Way to Get Crispy Skin on Boiled Thighs?